mateuszjurewicz/notes_public/notes/English Vocabulary.md

 a technical medical term for gums (in the mouth).
 Pronounced either 'gíngiwa' or 'dżíndżiwa`.
 - `gloss over sth`
 to omit or minimize sth in an account or retelling, in order to diminish its importance.
+- `grouse (to)` (as verb)
+to grumble, to persistently complain (gderac).
+Can refer to a person who often complains by adding an 'r' at the end.
+As a noun it refers to a type of bird.
 - `fraternal twin`
 non-identical twin, aka dizygotic, biovular twin.
 Identical twins are called monozygotic.
 - `harrow`